mikependon/RepoDB.NET/_posts/2020-04-10-repodb-remains-on-top.md

 <img src="/assets/images/blogs/rdab/2020-04-10/Tweet.PNG" height="300" />

-**RepoDb remains as the fastest and the most-efficient in .NET ORM library in SET fetches.
+**RepoDB remains as the fastest and the most-efficient in .NET ORM library in SET fetches.
 It is 2 years in a row as of writing this.**

 > Please exclude the `HandCoded Materializer` result when the outcome of the bencher.